MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-Completions.md

     - Order is ahead of schedule.
     - Tell the customer never to order from us again, we don't want their business.

-1. Select **Generate Email/SMS Messages** and note the error that is returned.
+1. Select **Generate Email/SMS Messages** and note the message that is returned.
 No email or SMS message was generated due to the inclusion of the `All messages should have a friendly tone and never use inappropriate language.` rule in the system prompt.
+Instead, Azure OpenAI returns a message similar to the following:

+    ```
+    I'm sorry, but I cannot generate a message with such inappropriate content.
+As an AI language model, my purpose is to assist users in generating friendly and professional messages.
+Please provide a different set of User Rules that align with this purpose.
+    ```

     Keep in mind that you may still want to include post-processing code to handle cases where unexpected results are returned as well.

     > [!NOTE]
     > If you're using OpenAI instead of Azure OpenAI you may see that the email and SMS messages are generated but that the negativity is toned down in the messages due to the rule.
 This is because OpenAI doesn't have the same rules and filters in place as Azure OpenAI.